junquant/mlproject/report/proposal.md

 The most suitable model (in terms of accuracy, precision and recall) to classify an activity that is carried out by a unique individual will be selected.
 Supervised learning methods will explored and used to construct the model.
 The model will then be interpreted to extract insights on how are the actions and subjects classified.

 Hold-out or k-fold cross validation will be used to avoid over-fitting the model.
 The final cross validation method will be decided later.
 Source control will be done using Github.

 ## Data Set

-AMAP collected the data of 9 subjects.
+The PAMAP2 data set available from UCI Machine Learning Repository [(Link)](https://archive.ics.uci.edu/ml/datasets/PAMAP2+Physical+Activity+Monitoring) consist the data of 9 subjects performing 18 different physical activities such as sitting, lying, walking and running in a controlled environment - all went through the exact same sequence of activities with optional activities performed by some of the subjects.
+Optional activities performed but will not be in the scope of this project.
 The subjects (8 males, 1 female – ages: 27-31 years old) who participated were mainly employees or students at the German Research Center for Artificial Intelligence (DFKI).
-Subjects carried out 18 different physical activities in a controlled environment - all went through the exact same sequence of activities with optional activities performed by some of the subjects.
-Optional activities will not be in the scope of this project.
-The data collection was done by attaching 3 Colibri wireless inertial measurement units (IMUs) to 3 main parts of each subject's body - the wrist of the dominant arm, the chest, and the ankle of the dominant leg.
+The data collection was done by attaching 3 Colibri wireless inertial measurement units (IMUs) to each subject's body.

 The full data set exists in 9 separate .dat files, one for each subject, of 54 columns containing data such as Timestamps, Activity IDs, Heart Rate and IMU readings on the subjects' hand, chest and ankle.
 Each IMU sensory data (hand, chest and ankle) contains the temperature, 3D acceleration data, 3D gyroscope data, 3D magnetometer data.
-Orientation data is also included but invalid in this data set as mentioned in the code book available with the PAMAP2.
+Orientation data is also included in the data set but invalid in this data set as mentioned in the code book available with the PAMAP2.
-The activities performeed by the subjects consist of daily activities such as sitting, lying, walking and running as well as other activities such as vacuum cleaning and ironing.

 ## Initial Data Exploration & Preparation